nwillc/gendb/README.md

 func QueryContext[T any](db *sql.DB, ctx context.Context, binder func(*T) []any, query string, args ...any) *genfuncs.Result[[]T]
 ```

-QueryContext  performs a query with arguments using a binder to assign the rows returned to a slice of results\.
+QueryContext  performs a query with arguments using a binder to assign the rows returned to a slice of results.

 ## func [QueryRow](<https://github.com/nwillc/genfuncs/blob/master/gendb.go#L93-L98>)